 Try something that gets you out of your house and out of your head.

-The new interest that is most important, however, starts with remembering those times that you felt interested in and trying to recover them by starting with something you used to believe: you are interesting.
-Invest in yourself!
+The new interest that is most important, however, starts with remembering those times that you felt most interested and trying to recover them by starting with something you used to believe:

-Take note: A new interest does not mean trying all the flavors of Ben & Jerry ice creams!
+Take note: A new interest does not mean trying all the flavors of Ben & Jerry’s ice creams!

 To find a new interest can be as simple as thinking about:

-- or, my favorite depression killers, learn how to do:
+- or, my favorite depression killers, learn how to:

 - bench press, and